Star Wars parade celebrates town's link

 Producer Jen Lunn said: "I think there's a real energy and a real drive in Pembroke Dock to say 'Look, this is a brilliant part of our history.
 Let's shout about it'."

-A 3m (9ft 8in) model of the Millennium Falcon has been specially built out of plywood to lead Saturday's parade, which will be accompanied by stormtroopers and other characters from Star Wars at the town's Pater Hall at 13:00 BST.
+A 3m (9ft 8in) model of the Millennium Falcon was specially built out of plywood to lead Saturday's parade, which was accompanied by stormtroopers and other characters from Star Wars at the town's Pater Hall.

 A new movie from the franchise, called 'Solo: A Star Wars Story', is due to be released in UK cinemas on 25 May, featuring a new-look Falcon spaceship which falls into the hands of Han Solo.